epfl-cs358/2024fa-stitchify/README.md

 ---

-##Estimated Cost
+## Estimated Cost
-Materials: The estimated cost of the project is around $500, which includes motors, stepper controllers, structural components, and electronics.
+The estimated cost of the project is around $500, which includes motors, stepper controllers, structural components, and electronics.
 ---
 ## Fusion Designs
 Below is the very first overall design on Fusion that was created for this project :